Nu Virgos: 2013—2018: Rebirth

 On 24 August 2018, Kozhevnikova got married.
 During the wedding, she announced that her contract with the group would be ending on 2 September.
 She stated that she had chosen not to renew the contract due to wanting to pursue a solo career.
 However, even after the end of the contract, and before the announcement of a new member, the group continued to perform in the old lineup.

-2018—present: New lineups, singles and hiatus
+2018—2025: New lineups, singles and break-up

 On 15 September, the group performed at the Agalarov Estate Club in a renewed lineup with Ulyana Sinetskaya.
-On 5 October, they released a new single "Ya polyubila monstra" ("I Loved A Monster"), and on 12 November, the music video for the song was released.
+On 5 October, they released a new single; "Ya polyubila monstra" ("I Loved A Monster"), and on 12 November, the music video for the song was released.

-On 5 September 2019, the song entitled "Lyubol" ("Love") premiered on the Meladze Music YouTube channel and on 9 October, they released the music video for the song.
+On 5 September 2019, the song entitled "Lyubol" ("Love/pain") premiered on the Meladze Music YouTube channel and on 9 October, they released the music video for the song.
 On 6 December, the group released the song "1+1" along with a music video.

 On 14 May 2020, Herceg announced on her Instagram account that she was leaving the group in December and starting a solo career.
 In September, she left the band.
 On 16 October, Meganskaya announced that she was also leaving the group.